Apply for OSAP

 Apply for OSAP during a co-op term

 You can apply for OSAP during an official co-op work term to help with living costs.
-If you’re taking a course with UWaterloo during your co-op term, the tuition and fees will be added to your application, as well.
+If you’re taking a course during your co-op term, the tuition and fees will be added to your application, as well.
 However, there are things to consider:

 - You must include any co-op earnings on your application as study period income

-- You will incur more debt
+- You could incur more debt

 - You will use up more weeks of your OSAP lifetime limit